Beal’s late heroics lift Wizards past Warriors 110-107

-SAN FRANCISCO (AP) — Bradley Beal shook off a sluggish performance and scored six points in the final 6.1 seconds, lifting the Washington Wizards past the Golden State Warriors 110-107 on Friday night.
+SAN FRANCISCO (AP) — Bradley Beal shook off a sluggish performance — and a sore back — and scored six points in the final 6.1 seconds, lifting the Washington Wizards past the Golden State Warriors 110-107 on Friday night.

 Russell Westbrook had 19 points, 14 assists and 14 rebounds for his league-leading 21st triple-double.